kumarallamraju/kumarallamraju.github.io/Core/getting-started.md

 - Sign up for a free Azure Account
 - Access the Azure Portal

-Let's start with Azure Docs [Home Page](Azure Docs Main Page https://docs.microsoft.com/en-us/azure/?product=featured#pivot=products&panel=all).
+Let's start with Azure Docs [Home Page](https://docs.microsoft.com/en-us/azure/?product=featured#pivot=products&panel=all).
 This page will give you a detailed overview of all the services available in Azure.

 ##**Azure Regions and Availability Zones**

 **Region:** is a geographical area on the planet that contains at least one but potentially multiple datacenters that are nearby and networked together with a low-latency network.
-Pls refer to [Azure Regions map](https://azure.microsoft.com/en-us/global-infrastructure/geographies/){:target="_blank" rel="noopener"}
+Pls refer to [Azure Regions map](https://azure.microsoft.com/en-us/global-infrastructure/geographies/)

 <img src="./images/azure-regions.jpg">